NamelessDB/dbzsg_sc/README.md

 - You will see a message asking you to restart the program for the changes to take effect, then close the program and reopen it
 - Well, I'm not going to explain how to inject code because it's too much of an explanation.
 Maybe if I manage to make some modifications to the .elf file, I'll show you how to add new code or make simple modifications
 - For now I'm just documenting, you know
+- You download the gzf that I left, and drag it to Ghidra and a window like this will open
 - <img width="768" height="554" alt="image" src="https://github.com/user-attachments/assets/2496f563-4666-4736-b083-3a1266e4e53e" />
 - You just click OK, and that's it!
 You can now start looking at the code I'm documenting.
 I'll update it every day if I can
 - Once you press "OK", a message will appear with information about Ghidra's analysis of the .elf file.
 Press OK and click twice on the SLUS generated in your project, and see the code